avanikawa/docs_haptik/docs/other/support.md

 title: Haptik's Support Options
 ---

-If you have questions or run into technical issues while using Haptik, you can access our guides and tutorials for self-guided instructions and troubleshooting tips.
-We also provide additional support via bot or email.
-The issues could be of varied types from product usage, to technical support to other things.
+Haptik Support provides you with everything which will help you achieve your outcomes and find success.
+It is mix of tools and technology, people, and resources designed to proactively help you find quick solutions, optimize performance, lower costs, and innovate faster.
+We save time for your team by helping you to move faster and focus on your core business.
+We are determined to make our customers successful on their Haptik journey and address requests that range from answering best practices questions, guidance on configuration, all the way to break-fix and problem resolution.

+We focus on helping you achieve the outcomes you need to make your business successful.
+It is our approach to Support that sets Haptik apart.

+We’re here to help to -
+- Find the right solution for you
+- Connect you with helpful resources

+We aim to provide best in class support.
+Haptik Guidance and the Customer Success Team is always there to help you during your journey with Haptik.
+Along with that, we also have a dedicated Support team to help you with any questions on the platform or the deployed solution.

 In this article, you'll learn how to contact our Support team and find resources to help you with your Haptik account.

-### Access the guides and tutorials

-Use our comprehensive documentation to self-guide through features and keep moving forward without any wait.

-To access the guides and tutorials, click [**here**](https://docs.haptik.ai/).

-### How to contact technical support?
+## How to contact technical support?

-To get help, you must be logged in and go through our [**HELP section**](https://docs.haptik.ai/other/supportbot) or send us an email at **support@haptik.ai**.
-When you log in to your account, we’re able to personalize your support experience.

-To contact our support team, follow these steps -
+To get help, you can follow either of this approach -

-- After you've logged in, find the [**HELP section**](https://docs.haptik.ai/other/supportbot) in any screen of the platform.
-- All you need to do is fill out the required fields and submit your question/issue.
-We’ll get back to you soon.
+- Send us an email at **support@haptik.ai**

-Support Bot captures every detail of the issue along with the severity.
+- Reach out through our [**Help section**](https://docs.haptik.ai/other/supportbot) on the platform.
+It will capture every detail of the issue along with the severity.
+You can read more about how to make best use of Help section [**here**](https://docs.haptik.ai/other/supportbot).

+Once your ticket is successfully created, Haptik Support team would be on top of it to provide you timely updates and a quick resolution.

 ## Severity & Response Time

-Technical support is provided by Haptik during the subscription period and is not available as a separate offering.

 <table>
   <th>Severity</th>